mechanicalnull/mechanicalnull.github.io/_posts/2022-03-31-taming-million-monkeys-1.md

 customization easy, I also made a mutator that would pick a random byte and change it to a (different) random letter.

-This may a random detail, but a fuzzer can waste a lot of time trying inputs that the user might know to be useless, so sometimes the approach of more actively guiding the fuzzer can mean the difference between fuzzing forever with no progress and finding a crash in a matter of minutes.
+This may seem like a random detail, but a fuzzer can waste a lot of time trying inputs that the user might know to be useless, and in this case we know that the inputs will contain only letters, so let's go ahead.
+Sometimes the approach of more actively guiding the fuzzer can mean the difference between fuzzing forever with no progress and finding a crash in a matter of minutes.

 ## Are We Fuzz Yet?

-So I start testing my newly-minted fuzzer to see if it was generating the kinds of inputs expected and how fast it was going.
-The discussion of speed is mostly just so we can see what bottlenecks emerge as we start hooking things together, because we want to see where the real bottlenecks are so we know where to focus future optimizations.
+Testing my newly-minted fuzzer started with just seeing if it was generating the kinds of inputs expected and how fast it was going.
+The discussion of speed is mostly just so we can see what bottlenecks emerge as we start hooking things together, because we want to see where the real bottlenecks are for future optimizations.

 So we start with just asking the mutator to generate inputs and not sending it